fpgasystems/hacc/docs/heterogeneous-acceleration-platform.md

 </p>

 # Heterogeneous acceleration platform
-As a multi-core, GPU and FPGA cluster, ETHZ-HACC allows research in distributed systems, databases, cloud computing, and hardware acceleration of data science.
-With Coyote and EasyNet we are working on adapting traditional system and software components (OS, networking, databases) to run on FPGAs providing a platform to develop accelerated application easily.
+As a multi-core, GPU, and FPGA cluster, ETHZ-​HACC allows research in distributed systems, databases, cloud computing, and hardware acceleration of data science.
+With [Coyote](https://https//github.com/fpgasystems/Coyote) and [EasyNet](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP), we are adapting traditional system and software components (OS, networking, databases) to run on FPGAs, providing a platform to develop accelerated applications quickly.

 ![Heterogeneous acceleration platform.](../imgs/heterogeneous-acceleration-platform.png "Heterogeneous acceleration platform.")
 *Heterogeneous acceleration platform.*